WATCH: Why they protest. Hundreds flood Sen. Cory Gardner's office in Denver

 Hundreds of protestors flocked outside the Denver office of Republican U.S. Sen. Cory Gardner Tuesday.

 “Shock event after shock event.
 We need to put a stop to it,” said Jeff Legreca who said his wife beat cancer four years ago and that stable healthcare is a must.
-Immigration, public education, “the apparent rise of fascism in our country,” and White House advisor and former Breitbart chairman Steve Bannon’s seat on the National Security Council were reasons demonstrators gave for showing up.
+Immigration, public education, “the apparent rise of fascism in our country,” and White House advisor and former Breitbart chairman Steve Bannon’s attendance at the National Security Council meetings were reasons demonstrators gave for showing up.

 Multiple crowd members hoisted signs saying they were not paid to be there.
 Gardner told a local TV news channel he believed his office was being bombarded by phone calls from what he called “paid protestors.”
 In January, Gardner’s office received nearly 90,000 letters and emails and 22,000 calls and voicemails.